 How To Replace Shingles That Have Blown Off: 3 Steps

 Step 1: Safely set up your ladder

-An important step to ensure your roof is the only thing that’s damaged!
-Slips and falls happen all the time, if you’re uncomfortable with heights or inexperienced climbing ladders, don’t risk it.
+This is an important step to ensure your roof is the only thing that’s damaged!
+Slips and falls happen all the time, if you’re uncomfortable with heights or are inexperienced in climbing ladders, don’t risk it.
 Call the pros at WISA to help you out.

 Assuming you’re confident with a ladder, position the feet of the ladder on even ground and make sure the top of the ladder goes higher than the edge of the roof.
 Once the ladder is securely in place, you can make your way up to the roof with your tools!